launchableinc/hands-on-lab/HANDSON3.md

 </details>
 <br>

+Commit directly to the main branch by clicking **Commit changes**.

+## Verify the Launchable CLI
 Next, to help you make sure that you have everything set up correctly, we have the `launchable verify` command, so we'll add it to the pipeline as well.

 Update `.github/workflows/pre-merge.yml` by adding:
 ```diff